 The Landing

 The city of Dénia is in the hands of the festeros, and in recent days, one could witness how the Moorish and Christian forces measured their strengths with informal parades.
-It's on the 13th of August when, at the northern breakwater of Dénia, near Punta del Raset, the Moorish forces, led by their captain, carry out the invasion of the city from the sea.
+It's when at the northern breakwater of Dénia, near Punta del Raset, the Moorish forces, led by their captain, carry out the invasion of the city from the sea.
 In this representation, the leader of the Moorish faction spearheads the landing, while the Christian captain and his troops await in their camp on the coast, armed with artillery and defensive muskets.
 Before the battle begins, the Moorish captain attempts to reach a peaceful surrender agreement with the Christian captain.
 This is the moment of discourse or negotiation, where the Moorish ambassador presents gifts to the Christian ambassador, increasing the offer with each Christian refusal; horses, jewels, gold, and more.
 This reveals the importance of different roles, such as captains, standard-bearers, and especially in this case the ambassadors.

 The captains do not directly communicate with each other; instead, they send their ambassadors to negotiate and try to achieve a peaceful agreement.
 Neither faction is interested in invading the city, which could be captured or ravaged in a hypothetical battle.
 However, confrontation seems inevitable as the various offers are rejected by a Christian captain confident in his troops stationed on the beach.
 The climax arrives in the first battle between the two factions, where the Moors overcome Christian resistance on the beach in a fierce struggle that ends with the surrender of the latter.
 The signing of the truce symbolizes the Moors' takeover of the city.